perer-li/whitepaper/whitepaper.md

 This document does not constitute any investment advice, investment intentions or instigation of investment in the form of securities.
 This document does not constitute or understand any offer or purchase, nor any offer to buy or sell, any type of securities, nor any type of contract or promise.

 All examples of benefits and profits in this document are for demonstration purposes only or represent industry averages and do not constitute a warranty for the user's participation in the results.
-TPT makes it clear that relevant users have a clear understanding of the risks of the TPT platform.
+TPT makes it clear that relevant users have a clear understanding of the risks of the TPP platform.
 Once investors participate in the investment, they understand and accept the risks of the project and are willing to undertake all the corresponding results or consequences for this purpose.

-TPT expressly disclaims any direct or indirect loss caused by any participation in the TPT Program including:
+TPP expressly disclaims any direct or indirect loss caused by any participation in the TPP Program including:

 1. This document provides the reliability of all information
 2. any resulting errors, omissions or inaccuracies
 3. or any action resulting therefrom.

-TPT is a digital Token that uses the TPT platform as one of its usage scenarios, and TPT is not an investment.
-We can not guarantee that TPT will add value, and it is also possible that there will be a drop in value under certain circumstances.
+TPP is a digital Token that uses the TPP platform as one of its usage scenarios, and TPP is not an investment.
+We can not guarantee that TPP will add value, and it is also possible that there will be a drop in value under certain circumstances.
 Given the unpredictable circumstances, the goals outlined in this white paper may change.
-Although the team will do its utmost to achieve all of the objectives of this white paper, all individuals and groups that purchase TPT will be at risk.
+Although the team will do its utmost to achieve all of the objectives of this white paper, all individuals and groups that purchase TPP will be at risk.

 ## 10. Risk Warning

 As a new way of investment, there are various risks associated with the purchase of cryptocurrencies.
 Potential purchasers should carefully evaluate these risks based on their own risk tolerance.

-### 1. Risks associated with markets for TPT
+### 1. Risks associated with markets for TPP

-There is no prior market for TPT and the TPT token sale may not result in an active or liquid market for TPT.
-TPT is designed to be used solely within the ecosystem on the Trusted Property Platform, hence there may be illiquidity risk with respect to the TPT you hold.
-TPT is not a currency issued by any central bank or national, supra-national or quasi-national organization, nor is it backed by any hard assets or other credit nor is it a "commodity" in the usual and traditional sense of that word.
-We are not responsible for, nor do we pursue, the circulation and trading of TPT on any market.
-Trading of TPT will merely depend on the consensus on its value between the relevant market participants.
-No one is obliged to purchase any TPT from any holder of TPT, including the purchasers, nor does anyone guarantee the liquidity or market price of TPT to any extent at any time.
-Furthermore, TPT may not be resold to purchasers where the purchase of TPT may be in violation of applicable laws.
-Accordingly, we cannot ensure that there will be any demand or market for TPT, or that the price you pay for TPT is indicative of any market valuation or market price for TPT.
+There is no prior market for TPP and the TPP token sale may not result in an active or liquid market for TPP.
+TPP is designed to be used solely within the ecosystem on the Trusted Property Procotol, hence there may be illiquidity risk with respect to the TPP you hold.
+TPP is not a currency issued by any central bank or national, supra-national or quasi-national organization, nor is it backed by any hard assets or other credit nor is it a "commodity" in the usual and traditional sense of that word.
+We are not responsible for, nor do we pursue, the circulation and trading of TPP on any market.
+Trading of TPP will merely depend on the consensus on its value between the relevant market participants.
+No one is obliged to purchase any TPP from any holder of TPP, including the purchasers, nor does anyone guarantee the liquidity or market price of TPP to any extent at any time.
+Furthermore, TPP may not be resold to purchasers where the purchase of TPP may be in violation of applicable laws.
+Accordingly, we cannot ensure that there will be any demand or market for TPP, or that the price you pay for TPP is indicative of any market valuation or market price for TPP.

-Even if secondary trading of TPT is facilitated by third party exchanges, such exchanges may be relatively new and subject to little or no regulatory oversight, making them more susceptible to fraud or manipulation.
-Furthermore, to the extent that third parties do ascribe an external exchange value to TPT (e.g., as denominated in a digital or fiat currency), such value may be extremely volatile, decline below the price which you have paid for TPT, and/or diminish to zero.
+Even if secondary trading of TPP is facilitated by third party exchanges, such exchanges may be relatively new and subject to little or no regulatory oversight, making them more susceptible to fraud or manipulation.
+Furthermore, to the extent that third parties do ascribe an external exchange value to TPP (e.g., as denominated in a digital or fiat currency), such value may be extremely volatile, decline below the price which you have paid for TPP, and/or diminish to zero.

 ### 2. Regulatory Risks

 The blockchain industry is still at its early stage of development,not only China but also the rest of the world do not have relevant legal documents regarding pre-ICO requirements, transaction requirement, information disclosure requirement, lock-up requirements.
-Also, it is not clear how current policies will be implemented, which may negatively impact TPT and the Trusted Property Platform.
-Since blockchain technology has become the major target of regulation in most countries, if regulatory agencies intervene or influence the blockchain industry in general, TPT and applications on the Trusted Property Platform may be affected as a result.
-Such intervention may include, without limitation, legal restriction on the use and sales of token, restrictions on applications on the Trusted Property Platform and the usage of TPT.
+Also, it is not clear how current policies will be implemented, which may negatively impact TPP and the Trusted Property Platform.
+Since blockchain technology has become the major target of regulation in most countries, if regulatory agencies intervene or influence the blockchain industry in general, TPP and applications on the Trusted Property Protocol may be affected as a result.
+Such intervention may include, without limitation, legal restriction on the use and sales of token, restrictions on applications on the Trusted Property Platform and the usage of TPP.

 ### 3. Competition Risks